Stray Cats – Stray Cats

 Cat Fight (Over A Dog Like Me) – Rock It Off – I’ve Got Love If You Want It – Cry Danger – I Attract Trouble – Three Time’s A Charm – That’s Messed Up – When Nothing’s Going Right – Desperado – Mean Pickin’ Mama – I’ll Be Looking Out For You – Devil Train – Cry Baby (Live) (Bonus Track – Deluxe CD only) – Double Talkin’ Baby (Live) (Bonus Track – Deluxe CD only)

-Beside that, on stage, they were still one of the best rockin’ band on the planet.
-So when the band announced that they would record a brand new album full of original material, though I tried not to be too excited, the teenager inside me was smiling from one ear to another.
+However, on stage, they were still one of the best rockin’ band on the planet.
+So when the trio announced that they would record a brand new album full of original material, though I tried not to be too excited, the teenager inside me was smiling from one ear to another.

 The name of Peter Collins to produce the forthcoming album surprised me.
 Even if he produced Setzer’s Dirty Boogie and Rockabilly Riot, Peter Collins was notorious for his work with Bon Jovi, Rush and Nick Kershaw to name but three.
 Nothing to make me feel that he was the ideal guy to replace Dave Edmunds.
 Most of all he was the producer who sabotaged the Stargazers’ Ain’t Nobody But Here but us Chickens.